Needing an escape? Enjoy Australia’s natural beauty at the best campgrounds in Victoria!

 While the Murray River boasts a suite of camping spots along its trajectory, from Bottle Bend in the far northwest to Tom Groggin Campground in the far northeast, we argue that the best ones are straight north from Melbourne’s CBD.
 There are several popular maintained camping sights in the vicinity – from the easy access to the trekker’s delight.
 One of our favourites is Barmah Lakes Camping Ground, where two lakes squeeze in on either side of the Murray River.

 It’s not one of those well-known camping locations in Victoria, and that’s what makes Mount Buffalo National Park so amazing!
 The best camping is alongside Lake Catani, with toilets and (hot) shower facilities to make your stay comfortable.
 And if you haven’t noticed in the picture above, Mount Buffalo is a hiker’s paradise with plenty of picturesque moments.
 This includes Crystal Brook Falls and stunning rock formations like Mahomets Tomb and The Sentinel.
+Regardless of your choice, Mount Buffalo National Park has some of the top camping sites in Victoria for you to enjoy – just be sure to book ahead.

 About 80-kilometres northeast of Melbourne sits a mountain range that dares to be explored.
 Cathedral Range State Park hosts a few campgrounds in its vicinity including Cooks Mill and Neds Gully.
 But if you want an off-the-grid experience, consider sprawling out at The Farmyard Campground which sits on the range itself.
 While here be sure to check out the wonderful lookouts that trace the range, from Little Cathedral Peak in the north to Sugarloaf Peak in the south.